MattSokol79/Docker/README.md

 **Analogy**
 - Knowing K8 is like driving a Manual, once you learn how to drive manual, automatic is really simple
   - Automatic is AWS -> Clicking around instead of writing the infrastructure

+## Interview info
+- Client is Sparta -> Questions ready
+- Mostly about DevOps NOT coding
+-